citp/privacy-policy-historical/p/pr/pro/proxibid.com.md

  **DISPUTE RESOLUTION**

-  * If you believe your compliant has not been adequately addressed by Proxibid, you can raise any concerns with [PrivacyTrust](http://www.privacytrust.org/complaint/raise_privacy_complaint.php), and they will serve as a third party contact to facilitate resolution of any dispute.
+  * If you believe your complaint has not been adequately addressed by Proxibid, you can raise any concerns with [PrivacyTrust](http://www.privacytrust.org/complaint/raise_privacy_complaint.php), and they will serve as a third party contact to facilitate resolution of any dispute.